 Obtain, interpret and synthesise information from background reading and use it to effectively supplement lecture notes

 Demonstrate knowledge of the pathogensis of some medically important bacteria, fungi, parasites and viruses studied in this module.

-Demonstrate an undestanding of the diversity and structure of micro-organisms (bacteria, fungi, parasites and viruses).
+Demonstrate an undestanding of the diversity and structure of micro-organisms (bacterian, fungi, parasites and viruses).

 |CLASS TEST||Mid module MCQ test||

-40 MCQ based on the first 5 weeks of lectures.
+30 multiple choice questions based on the work covered in the first 5 weeks of semester 1.